 In addition to the neck exercises which need to be performed, another one of the exercises I like to do for upper back pain is done like stretches and is also good for the neck.

 From the starting position sitting on your legs with either the toes on the floor or the top of the feet on the floor.
 Slowly lean forward and let your hands touch the floor.
 Carefully inch your way forward with your hands pulling and keep your head looking forward.
 You can crawl with your fingertips but your lower body remains in the same starting position.
 As you move forward you should feel your upper back stretching.
 Tilt your head up as if looking at the ceiling while pulling forward on the carpet with your fingers and in some instances you may feel a release in the area between the shoulders.
 Hold the position for 10 – 20 seconds then reverse the process and return to a full starting position.

 The first time you try the upper back pain exercises you should proceed slowly and stop if you feel and sharp or radiating pain.
 Take your time.
 One repetition should take a minute or two.
 To start do 1 or 2 repetitions or to release and do more as you progress.
 As with the neck exercises, the upper back exercises require quality of motion and relaxation instead of quantity.
 One good one is better than twenty bad ones.

 If you have upper back pain and you paint ceilings or look up all day then these exercises and stretches are not for you.
+You may need the help of orthotic supports like the Neck Guard or Neck Aid to ease postural strain.
 But if you sit slumped over a desk or do work where you constantly bend your head down then they may work for you.